jerith/Platform-Guild/code-review.rst

 .. epigraph::

-    [D]evelopers who had made prior changes to files in a change under review had a higher proportion of useful comments in four out of the five projects ..., but we did not see a difference in effectiveness based on the number of times that a developer had worked on a file.
+    [Developers] who had made prior changes to files in a change under review had a higher proportion of useful comments in four out of the five projects ..., but we did not see a difference in effectiveness based on the number of times that a developer had worked on a file.

-    That is, comments from developers who had changed a file ten times had the same usefullness density as from developers who had only changed a file once.
+    That is, comments from developers who had changed a file ten times had the same usefulness density as from developers who had only changed a file once.

     -- [CUCR]_ Section VI: A.1